 Applicants who have an engineering degree awarded by an institution in a country that has a mutual recognition agreement (MRA) with Engineers Canada, may not be required to write PEO's technical examinations.
 However, if their academic qualifications are not deemed to satisfy PEO's licensing requirements, technical examinations will be assigned.
-Currently, these countries are Australia, Hong Kong, Ireland, New Zealand, South Africa, the United Kingdom and the United States.
-(For Hong Kong, the degree must have been granted in 1995 or later.
-For South Africa, the degree must have been granted in November 1999 or later.
-For all other countries, the degree must have been granted in November 1989 or later.)
-Engineers Canada recently became party to mutual recognition agreements with other countries: Japan, Singapore, India (provisional), Taiwan, Germany and South Korea.
+Currently, these countries are Australia, Chinese Taipei, Hong Kong, Ireland, Japan, Malaysia, New Zealand, Singapore, South Africa, South Korea, the United Kingdom and the United States.
+(Please note: For Chinese Taipei, the degree must have been granted in 2007 or later.
+For Hong Kong, the degree must have been granted in 1995 or later.
+For Japan, the degree must have been granted in 2005 or later.
+For Malaysia, the degree must have been granted in 2009 or later.
+For Singapore, the degree must have been granted in 2006 or later.
+For all other countries, the degree must have been granted in November 1989 or later).